Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 }

 The only functions that are global from this file are PN532_Init, which just initializes the SPI bus and device, PN532_WriteCommand, PN532_ReadResponse, and PN532_WriteNACK.
-These functions will be used by the high-level functions in ReaderApi.
+These functions will be used by the application-level functions in ReaderApi.

 That wraps up this file.
 Let’s look at ReaderApi next.

-As described in the image above, a transaction requires the PN532 to send a command, then receive an ACK/NACK signal, then receive the response.
+As described in the image above, a transaction requires the PN532 to send a command, then receive an ACK/NACK signal, and then receive the response.
 The local function Reader_SendCommand does just that.

 static void Reader_SendCommand(INT8U *cmd, INT8U cmd_length, INT8U rsp_length) {